 Digital 3D modeling as it is used in the design and construction industry (and similar industries) has obvious and great value.
-However, decades of evidence show that its value is commonly overstated, and that the farther one travels down the path established so far for BIM (or for “digital twins”) the farther one gets from utility, and the closer one is drawn into a never-ending slough through the muck, the purpose of which seems only to be some kind of competition to see who is more macho.
+However, decades of evidence show that its value is commonly overstated, and that the farther one travels down the path established so far for BIM (or for “digital twins”), the farther one gets from utility, and the closer one is drawn into a never-ending slough through the muck, the purpose of which seems to be only some kind of competition to see who is more macho.

 I’ll show what I mean in a few graphs.
 Before the graphs, just one statement that’s very typical of BIM industry rhetoric.
 This one appears in an interview by Randall Newton in his article about blockchain for construction, What does blockchain really mean for construction?:

 “BIM is very data-centric, and the best way to establish trust is to trust the data itself. …(the) goal is to make the model the unique source of truth.
 “Today BIM data is not contractual; there are many sources of truth: BIM, PDM, DWG, paper,” says Gueguen.
 “We believe using Revit as the single source of truth will make the model far better.”

 “Bimchain’s first step is a Proof of Contribution module, where contributions, agreements, and validations are certified on the blockchain and made part of the Revit BIM model.
 “It is a ‘proof of handshake’ to prove the BIM Manager, the architect, [and others] agreed on the model,” says Gueguen.
 “We believe this will be able to replace the scattered papers-and-signatures process with an indisputable system.”

 Blockchain will make its impact on the AEC industry, no doubt, and Randall’s article explains why.
 But its impact will be greater, and sooner, the sooner this idea of models replacing drawings is jettisoned.